-The Bodhisatta was once King Makhadeva, who reigned with wisdom and virtue for eighty-four thousand years.
-Before taking the throne he had also served as prince and viceroy, each for the same length of time.
+The Bodhisatta was once King Makhadeva.
+He reigned with wisdom and virtue for eighty-four thousand years.
+Before taking the throne, he had also served as prince and viceroy, each for the same length of time.
 Throughout the king’s life, his barber had standing orders to inform him if he spotted a grey hair.
 When the first grey strand appeared, the Bodhisatta became fixated on his death and decided to immediately abdicate and live out his final eighty-four thousand years as an ascetic.
 That same day he passed the throne to his eldest son, gave a village as a gift to his barber, and then walked away from the world.
-During his final phase of life he cultivated the four perfect virtues and was reborn in heaven after he died.
+During this final phase of his life, he cultivated the four perfect virtues and was reborn in heaven after he died.
 King Makhadeva’s story continues as King Nimi in the Nimi Jataka (#541).

 In the Lifetime of the Buddha